Swirrl/datahost-prototypes/datahost-ld-openapi/doc/integration-testing.md

 The datahost-ld-openapi project's integration testing is done mainy with [Hurl][hurl].

 A test suite is defined by a directory structured according to certain [conventions](#conventions).
+The test suite is executed by the `bin/hurl-runner.bb` script which takes care of detecting any setup file and executing them before the test.

 ## Conventions